 GSK chief scientist Barron to leave for U.S. biotech start-up

-LONDON, Jan 19 (Reuters) - GlaxoSmithKline GSK.L said on Wednesday that Hall Barron will end his position as chief scientific officer in August after less than five years to run a new privately owned start-up biotech company.
+LONDON, Jan 19 (Reuters) - GlaxoSmithKline's GSK.L chief scientific officer Hal Barron is leaving in August, the British drugmaker said on Wednesday, moving to run a new privately-owned biotech start-up.

+Barron's landmark deals since joining GSK in January 2018 have included a 2019 research alliance on gene-editing with a group of researchers led by Nobel prize laureate Jennifer Doudna, a co-inventor of the CRISPR gene-editing technology.
-Tony Wood will become CSO designate and assume full accountability for Research and Development (R&D) on Aug.
-1.

-Barron will become a GSK non-executive director on Aug.
-1, with additional responsibilities to support R&D, GSK said.
-He joined GSK in January 2018.
+GSK said Tony Wood will become CSO designate and assume full accountability for Research and Development (R&D) on Aug.
+1, adding that Barron will become a GSK non-executive director on that date, with additional responsibilities to support R&D.

-Barron is joining Altos Labs, a new biotech company based in San Francisco, California, focused on the biology of cellular rejuvenation programming with the goal of reversing disease, GSK said.
+Barron is joining Altos Labs, a new biotech based in San Francisco, California, focused on the biology of cellular rejuvenation programming with the goal of reversing disease.

+While at GSK, Barron also agreed a 2018 collaboration deal with DNA testing firm 23andMe ME.O to develop new therapies, which was extended by a year this month.

+His exit is the latest change of a senior scientist at a drugmaker as the pandemic enters its third year.

 ((Josephine.Mason@thomsonreuters.com; +44 207 542 7695; Reuters Messaging: josephine.mason.reuters.com@reuters.net))